Bukisani/to-do-list-app/README.md

 # to-do-list-app
-this is a Iquery to do app
+this is a JQuery to do app